top of page

 What are the festival's opening hours?

-The Music Arena opens at 5pm on Thursday 31st August 2023 and ends at 11pm on Sunday 3rd September 2023.
-Our two Extravaganzas (Rock & Prog) run from 5.30pm until 11pm on Thursday, and we operate from 11am to 11pm on Friday, Saturday and Sunday.
+Currently we are in the planning phase.
+The intention will be that The Music Arena opens at 5pm on Thursday 5th September 2024 and ends at 11pm on Sunday 8th September 2024.
+Music will run from 5.30pm until 11pm on Thursday, and probably from 11am to 11pm on Friday, Saturday and Sunday (as it did in 2023).
 Stage times will be made available nearer the start of the festival.
-Our 'Music Arena' within Horse Meadow, and our bar open about half an hour before the acts start.
+Both the 'Music Arena' and our camp site will be in a large field to the west of the castle, and our bar opens about half an hour before the acts start.
 The Campsite and parking areas open from 11am on Thursday and close at 10am on Monday.

 What are the Camp Site rules?